oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 $ kubectl label namespace domain1 istio-injection=enabled
 ```

-For an OpenShift environment, you do need to label the namespace for Istio sidecar injection, instead add the following
+For an OpenShift environment, you do not need to label the namespace for Istio sidecar injection, instead add the following
 annotation at the pod level in the domain resource.

 ```